obiorag/obiorag.github.io/teaching.md

 # Applied Calculus II - MA 16020: Fall 2025

-Welcome to the course page for **Applied Calculus II (16020)** at Purdue University.
+Welcome to the course page for **Applied Calculus II (MA 16020)** at Purdue University.
 Below you'll find all relevant resources for the course, including lecture notes, slides, quizzes, quiz solutions, the syllabus, and the course calendar.

 ---